 My research interests fall within the general area of social psychology.
 A central interest is in prejudice and stereotyping where I have 3 inter-related projects going:

 - Campus Climate: I am interested in assessing and improving Rhodes’ campus climate regarding diversity issues.
-Through an internet survey, I have been collecting for the past three years campus wide assessments of student perceptions of the climate.
+Through an internet survey, I have been collecting for the past eight years campus wide assessments of student perceptions of the climate.
 My collaborators in this endeavor are Drs.
 Anita Davis and Carla Shirley plus a host of students.

 Another interest area is in "illusion and bias," people’s tendency to be deceived and to make suboptimal judgments.
 These interests have been shuffled to the back burner:

 - Detecting incompetence.
 The roles of the illusion of learning, one′s willingness to admit ignorance, and social/conversational norms in making it so difficult for people to recognize imposters and con-artists.

 B.A., M.A and Ph.D.
 University of North Carolina, Chapel Hill (Phi Beta Kappa)

 Courses I currently teach:

 Courses I have taught in the recent past and I may teach again, schedule permitting:

 Psychology 309 - HUMAN JUDGMENT & DECISION PSYCHOLOGY